ayavilevich/mqtt-win-exec/README.md

 # mqtt-win-exec
 An agent to execute commands in response to mqtt messages and publish result of command executions.

 One example of use would be in a home automation scenario.
 You can install this tool on a Windows or linux machine and then control it centrally from Home Assistant or a similar software.
-You would also require a MQTT broker.
+You would also need a MQTT broker.

 This tool only executes pre-defined set of commands.
 This is by design due to security considerations.